AshAvalanche/ash-docs/docs/console/knowledge-base.md

 # Knowledge Base

-This is a list of the known issues or limitations and their solutions about the Ash console.
+This is a list of the known issues or limitations and their solutions about the Ash Console.

 ## Issues and limitations